 As soon as my bike helmet comes off my head, I immediately place this black baseball cap onto the top of my head.
 It’s 100% necessary for covering up helmet hair after a long day in the saddle.

-To keep my head warm around camp and at night while I sleep, I pack a lightweight fleece beanie.
+I pack a lightweight fleece beanie to keep my head warm around camp and at night while I sleep.

 If you cycle during cold weather conditions, then a full-face balaclava is a nice item to have.
 It’s very useful for keeping your ears, cheeks, mouth, chin and nose warm as you cycle in cold weather.